isomerpages/govtech-stp/_student-pass-holder-lane/pre-departure-and-entry-guide.md

 B) <u>COVID-19 Tests</u>

 Travellers must take their on-arrival COVID-19 test(s) and commute directly to their self-isolation accommodation or SDF immediately.
-Travellers who did not <a href="#payment">pay for their test(s) before arrival</a>, will pay on the spot.
+Travellers who did not <a href="#SGAC">pay for their test(s) before arrival</a>, will pay on the spot.

 C) <u>Transport to Self-Isolation/SHN accommodation</u>